MEF-BDA503/pj-nesipoglud/index.md

 ## UDACITY

-I completed Lessons "What is EDA", "R Basics", "Explore One Variable", "Explore Two Variables" and solve "Problem Set: Explore One Variable" and "Problem Set: Explore One Variable"
+I completed Lessons "What is EDA", "R Basics", "Explore One Variable", "Explore Two Variables" and solve "Problem Set: Explore One Variable" and "Problem Set: Explore Two Variable"